Is it Ever too Late to Collect Child Support? A New Case From San Diego, CA Confirms that the Answer is “No”

 Had Father paid support on time, he would have paid Mother child support totaling approximately $30,000 over the years.
 Since he did not pay, however, interest accrues at the rate of 10% per year on the principal amount of a money judgment that is unsatisfied.
 Now, Father owes closer to $170,000 in unpaid child support and interest.

 In a private hearing, the parties reached a settlement agreement of $150,000.

 Mother told reporters that throughout the years she was always “panicked” about having enough money to support her daughter.
 And now she warns all parents not paying child support that they should be panicked too!

 The Court does not take lightly unpaid child support because child support orders are made for the best interest of the child, hence the hard 10% interest penalty.
 Here at Mello & Pickering, LLP we can help develop a strong case for you as we have extensive experience in both defending against and seeking arrears for unpaid child support.
-With our combined 30 years of experience we can help you to ensure that you and your child’s best interests are protected.
+With our 40 years combined experience we can help you to ensure that you and your child’s best interests are protected.